lauramcastro/webui-test/README.md

-# webui-test: QuickCheck-based WebUI testing framework
+# webui-test: QuickCheck-based web-based GUI testing framework

 WebUI-test is a QuickCheck-based testing framework intended for automatic generation and execution of test sequences for